 Shannon Singosky

-Shannon Singosky is the Interim Director of Education and Workforce Development for the Private Industry Council of Westmoreland/Fayette Inc. She leads initiatives to enhance educational and workforce development opportunities in Westmoreland and Fayette Counties.
+Shannon Singosky is the Vice President of Education and Workforce Development for the Private Industry Council of Westmoreland/Fayette Inc. She leads initiatives to enhance educational and workforce development opportunities in Westmoreland and Fayette Counties.
 Since 2014, Shannon has been instrumental in developing and overseeing 21st CCLC programs, which provide afterschool enrichment and academic support.
 Her efforts have strengthened these programs, fostering academic success and positive youth development.

 Through her leadership, Shannon has secured funding, managed partnerships, and ensured the programs meet the needs of students, families, and communities.
 Her dedication to improving access to quality education reflects her passion for creating pathways to success for young people in the region.